Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-8.

-- When it comes to the over/under, the Royals and their opponents are 4-6-0 in their last 10 games.
+- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 5-5-0 when it comes to hitting the over.

-- Oddsmakers have yet to post a spread in any of the Royals' past 10 games.
+- Bookmakers have not posted a runline in any of the Royals' past 10 games.

 Discover More About This Game